Powered by the Airbus-built Orion ESM

 Artemis I to II: experience and collaboration

-Artemis II builds upon the success of the uncrewed Artemis I mission in 2022, and will demonstrate a broad range of capabilities needed on deep space missions.
+Artemis II built upon the success of the uncrewed Artemis I mission in 2022, successfully demonstrating the broad range of capabilities required for deep space missions.

 While Artemis I provided invaluable data and insights, demonstrating the capabilities of the Space Launch System (SLS) rocket and the Orion spacecraft, it also confirmed the exceptional performance of the ESM in the harsh environment of deep space.

-With Artemis II, these learnings are being put into practice.
-This mission will test the critical systems and procedures necessary to ensure the safety and health of the crew.
+With Artemis II, those learnings were put into practice, rigorously testing the critical systems and procedures necessary to ensure the safety and health of the crew during their lunar journey.

-Artemis also demonstrates how collaboration and partnership among European players and the USA can advance technology for both space and Earth, benefiting humanity.
+Artemis continues to demonstrate how collaboration between European partners and the USA advances technology for both space and Earth, benefiting all of humanity.

-Artemis II carries four NASA astronauts on a journey around the Moon
+Artemis II carried four NASA astronauts on a journey around the Moon

 NASA astronauts Reid Wiseman, Victor Glover, Christina Hammock Koch and the Canadian Space Agency’s (CSA) astronaut Jeremy Hansen spent two days at the Airbus Bremen site in September 2023.
 They visited the cleanrooms, where the different modules are integrated, and also met the engineers who designed the spacecraft.